 Basis adjustment.
-Even if you do not claim amortization you are entitled to deduct, you must reduce the basis of the section 197 intangible by the full amount of amortization you were entitled to deduct.
-If you deduct more amortization than you should, you must decrease your basis by any amount deducted from which you received a tax benefit.
+If you could deduct amortization but you did not take the deduction, you must reduce the basis of the section 197 intangible by the amount of amortization you were entitled to deduct.
+If you deduct more amortization than you should, you must decrease your basis by the correct amount of amortization plus any of the excess for which you received a tax benefit.